-At Pinehurst, the Director of International Students can assist with the application process and offers a full service for obtaining accommodation, student visa’s and travel and health insurance at no extra charge.
+Our Director of International Students can assist you with the application process, we offer a full service for obtaining accommodation, student visas and travel and health insurance at no extra charge.

 Once enrolled students participate in a comprehensive orientation programme designed to orientate them with the school environment and our expectations as well as receiving ongoing pastoral care.

 International students are integrated into regular classes across Year 1 to 13 and where appropriate receive extra support in particular subjects.
 We also provide English as a Second Language (ESOL) teaching, either individually or in small groups during class time if required.

 Pinehurst has been accepted as a signatory and has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students, published by the Ministry of Education.
-Copies of the Code are available on request from the School or from the New Zealand Ministry of Education website at:
+Copies of the Code are available on request from the School or from the New Zealand Ministry of Education website.